 Lunch should be a refreshing time spent enjoying food and fellowship with one another.
-It is the desire of the school for you to enjoy this short break in the middle of your day.
-You may not use the portable D or E kitchen for any reason.
+It is the desire of the school for students to enjoy this short break in the middle of their day.
+Students may not use the building E kitchen for any reason.
 Rhetoric students may use microwave and other amenities in Portable 4 only.
 Please remember these school policies in the designated lunch areas: